 It is most important that the Practicum Instructor initiate discussion with the Field Advisor as soon as he/she feels an intern is experiencing problems.
 This makes it possible for the Field Advisor and Practicum Instructor to work together to assist the intern early in the practicum placement while there is still enough time to resolve the difficulty.
-Special procedures have been established to address Student-in-Difficulty in the practicum placement.
+Special procedures have been established to address Intern-in-Difficulty in the practicum placement.

 1. Initiate a conversation with the student or Practicum Instructor to discuss the issue.

 2. If appropriate, and if the issue is not resolved, initiate a meeting with the Practicum Instructor and student to discuss the

 3. Document all notes in a detailed report that outlines any conflict or student in difficulty situations.
 The report must include: